Boy Name · Sanskrit Origin

 | Gender | Boy |

-| Meaning | lord of the oblation, master of what is offered to the gods, Agni the fire-lord |
+| Meaning | lord of the oblation, sovereign of the sacred offering, master of the havya, the one to whom offerings are made |

 | Origin | Sanskrit |